KgaogeloMangwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that gives permission to other users not the group not the owner
+script that sets the mode of the file hello the same as olleh’s mode